bermi/snapdir/.gatesmith/PM_PROMPT.md

   longer touches that crate's `src/` and must spawn the owner instead.
 Journaled with tag `LANE-FENCE-EXC` on each tick that relies on it.

+- **Cargo.lock — generated lockfile.** Any lane that legitimately adds or bumps a dependency in *its own* crate's `Cargo.toml` will mechanically regenerate the root `Cargo.lock` (a ci-lane file).
+A `Cargo.lock`-only delta accompanying an in-lane `Cargo.toml` dependency change is accepted by the fence (it is a generated artifact, not ci-authored logic).
+The fence still rejects any non-lockfile change to ci's root files (`Cargo.toml`, `rust-toolchain.toml`, etc.) by a non-ci lane.
+Journaled with tag `LANE-FENCE-EXC` when relied upon.

 ---

 ## Output format for the tick